aiwebarchitects/hyperliquid_free_trading_bot/README.md

-# Free Hyperliquid Python3 Trading Bot 4 PAXG + Panel
+# Free Hyperliquid Python Trading Bot 4 PAXG + Panel

 A real-time monitoring and trading panel for PAXG (Paxos Gold) using the RSI 1MIN Double Confirm strategy on Hyperliquid.